ahawkins/hawkins.io/wip/2011-11-26-moving_on_from_rails.md

 going to use.
 I highly recommend Avdi's paper on [Objects on Rails](http://avdi.org/devblog/2011/11/15/early-access-beta-of-objects-on-rails-now-available-2/) to see a very refreshing approach.
-The continuing theme here is separting parts of your eventual platform.
-Most important is separting access from application.
+The continuing theme here is dividing parts of your eventual platform.
+Most important is splitting access from application.

 ## Moving Away From Rails

-Rails has always been fantastic at one thing: accepting, handlings, and returning body for a HTTP response.
+Rails has always been fantastic at one thing: accepting, handling, and returning body for a HTTP response.
 What you choose to put that body has always been up to you.
 Just recently, it's been assume you're going to generate HTML.
 Now I just want to generate JSON.
 Designing my HTTP based